Skip to main content

 • Make your payments on time.

-• Make sure you notify Salem State University Loan Repayment Office and UNISA of any address changes, name changes, etc.
+• Notify the Salem State University Loan Repayment Office and UNISA (Nursing Student Loans only) of any address changes, name changes, etc.

-• As soon as you encounter financial difficulties contact the Loan Repayment Office immediately before you stop making payments on your loan(s).
+• As soon as you encounter financial difficulties, contact the Salem State University Loan Repayment Office immediately before you stop making payments on your loan(s).

 • Consider loan consolidation options.

-• Read thoroughly all correspondence that you receive from the Salem State University Loan Repayment Office and UNISA.
+• Thoroughly read all correspondence that you receive from the Salem State University Loan Repayment Office and UNISA (Nursing Student Loans only).

 Contact Us